dima-huang/dima-huang.github.io/PI-Page.md

 postdoctoral research with Professor Jonathan L. Sessler at the University of Texas at Austin (2021–2025), he joined the Chemistry Department at NCKU.

-The quickest way to reach me is via email.
-While I strive to respond as quickly as possible, if you have not heard back from me within a couple of hours, feel free to reach out again!
-Line also works if you prefer.

 ## Research Interests

 1. Physical chemistry